hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 before starting to read data from the new one.
 Jet would also need to ensure that the new shard's data can't possibly overtake the old ones data inside the Jet pipeline.
 Currently, Jet does not have a mechanism to ensure this for such a distributed source.
-Best to time resharding to when there are lulls in the data flow.
+It's best to schedule resharding when there are lulls in the data flow.

 The problem scenario for the sink is the ingestion data rate of a shard being tripped.
 A KDS shard has an ingestion rate of 1MiB per second.
 If you try to write more into it, then some records will be rejected.
-This rejection breaks the ordering because the sinks write data in batches, and the shards don't just reject entire batches but random items from them.
+This rejection breaks the ordering because the sinks write data in batches, and the shards don't just reject entire batches, but random items from them.
 What's rejected can (and is) retried, but the batch's original ordering can't be preserved.
-The sink can't entirely avoid all rejections because it's distributed, multiple instances of it write into the same shard, and coordinating an aggregated rate among them is not something currently possible in Jet.
+The sink can't entirely avoid all rejections because it's distributed, multiple instances of it write into the same shard, and coordinating an aggregated rate among them is not something currently possible in Jet and there can be also others sending to the same stream.
 Truth be told, though, Kinesis also only preserves the order of successfully ingested records, not the order in which ingestion was attempted.
 Having enough shards and properly spreading out partition keys should prevent the problem from happening.

 ### JMS